 Article 62 of Da Afghanistan Bank Law states: "DAB shall be responsible for the formulation, adoption and execution of the monetary policy of Afghanistan."

-In late 2003, following the enactment of DAB Law and Banking Law, Financial Supervision Department (FSD) established to discharge the DAB regulatory responsibilities.
+In late 2003, following the enactment of DAB Law and Banking Law, Financial Supervision Directorate (FSD) established to discharge the DAB regulatory responsibilities.
 Parallel with the growth and evolution of the activities in the banking sector, the FSD has also undergone major growth over the last decade.

 To implement monetary policy, develop financial markets, manage foreign exchange reserves, conduct weekly auctions in the most effective way, and to promote market stability both in foreign exchange and domestic money market.